cheryl-barnes/Time-varyingPredation/README.md

 cheryl.barnes@noaa.gov <br>

 ## Overview
 This repository details the methods used to estimate age- and year-specific predation on Walleye Pollock (<i>Gadus chalcogrammus</i>) in the Gulf of Alaska (MT per year; 1990 to 2019).
 Pollock predators included: Arrowtooth Flounder (<i>Atheresthes stomias</i>), Pacific Cod (<i>Gadus macrocephalus</i>), Pacific Halibut (<i>Hippoglossus stenolepis</i>), Sablefish (<i>Anoplopoma fimbria</i>), and Walleye Pollock conspecifics.
-We used predation indices to test time-varying natural mortality within the stock assessment model for Gulf of Alaska pollock.
+We used predation indices to test the effects of including time-varying natural mortality within the stock assessment model for Gulf of Alaska pollock.

 ## File Structure
 Input data (survey and food habits) can be found in Folder 1 ('1_Data' folder).
 Folders 2 through 5 specify analyses for each component of the predation index.
 Folder 6 contains predation indices (all predators combined) for the area encompassed by the main stock assessment model for Gulf of Alaska pollock, culminating in Figure 1 (Dorn and Barnes, in revision).

-All analyses were conducted using R v3.6 (R Core Team 2018).
+All analyses were conducted using R v4.1 (R Core Team 2021).

 ## Data Sources
 <b>Total Predator Biomass</b>: Total biomass estimates were obtained from the most recent stock assessment for each groundfish predator (Barbeaux et al. 2019, Dorn et al. 2019, Hanselman et al. 2019, Spies et al. 201, Stewart and Hicks 2020).
 Coast-wide estimates for Pacific Halibut were adjusted to reflect biomass in the Gulf of Alaska.